DigitalVeer/Label-Semantic-Aware-Pretraining/README.md

 ```
 exit
 ```
-# (Alternative) Setup Project with Pip
+## Pip Setup

-Use pip to install the dependencies from the requirements.txt file.
+Assuming you have pip installed and configured on your system alreayd, you can use pip to install the dependencies from the requirements.txt file.
 ```
 pip install -r requirements.txt
 ```